artis3n/ansible-role-tailscale/README.md

 If you are interested in contributing to this repository, you must create a [Tailscale account][] and generate a [Node Authorization auth key][auth key].

 Then, choose a password to encrypt with.

-Write the password in a `.ci-vault-pass` file at the project root.
+To run `make test` locally, write the password in a `.ci-vault-pass` file at the project root.

+To run the GitHub Actions workflow, set a `VAULT_PASS` secret in your forked repository.

 Then, run the following Ansible command to encrypt the auth key: